jduanen/AttentionSensor/README.md

 An example use case of this type of device is to create a module that can be used to enable a display only when a person is facing the display.
-This can be useful for displays that have limited lifetimes or consume substantial amounts of energy and need not be active when noone is looking at them.
+This can be useful for displays that have limited lifetimes or consume substantial amounts of energy and need not be active when no one is looking at them.

-## QTC+ Nixie Tube Clock with Attenion Sensor
+## QTC+ Nixie Tube Clock with Attention Sensor
 The specific example given here is used in conjunction with a QTC+ nixie-tube clock.
 The QTC+ is modified to enable and disable the clock's high-voltage power supply.
 The PWM output pin is lifted and brought out to the Attention